n4nidhinchandran/songbird/readme.md

 ## Create Custom Locale Selector Form Type

-If you are looking at the pagemeta page, say http://songbird.dev/app_dev.php/admin/app/page/1/edit for example, you should have noticed by now that Sonata loads all languages by default under the locale type input.
-What if we want to load only the languages that we defined in the config file (ie, english and french).
+If you are looking at the pagemeta page, say http://songbird.app/app_dev.php/admin/?entity=PageMeta&action=new for example, you should have noticed by now that user can enter anything under the locale textbox.
+What if we want to load only the languages that we defined in the config file (ie, english and french)?
 It is a good idea to create our own select form type.

 ```
 # src/AppBundle/Form/LocaleType.php